SteeltoeOSS/Documentation/docs/3-connectors/mysql.md

 ### Add NuGet Reference

 To use the MySQL connector, add your choice of MySQL-specific package(s) between [MySql.Data](https://www.nuget.org/packages/MySql.Data)/[MySql.Data.Entity](https://www.nuget.org/packages/MySql.Data.Entity), [MySqlConnector](https://www.nuget.org/packages/MySqlConnector/), and [Pomelo.EntityFrameworkCore.MySql](https://www.nuget.org/packages/Pomelo.EntityFrameworkCore.MySql/) as you would if you weren't using Steeltoe.
-Then, add a reference to the appropriate [Steeltoe Connector NuGet package](#add-nuget-references).
+Then, add a reference to the appropriate Steeltoe connector NuGet package.

 ### Configure Settings